SC bill would prevent teaching about slave owners, ‘including George Washington’

 State Rep. Jermaine L. Johnson, (D-Dist.
 70), wants to ban educators from teaching about slave owners in schools across the Palmetto state.
 He says he’s just trying to make a point.

-“Anybody that’s a slave owner, that includes George Washington, was a slave owner,” said Johnson.
+“Anybody that’s a slave owner, that includes George Washington, was a slave owner,” Johnson said.
 “That includes Thomas Jefferson.
 He was a slave owner.
 That includes Christopher Columbus.
 All these people that they hail as their heroes, the Founding Fathers, you know, the people that made America based on their opinions, these people owned slaves.”

 While it may be a touchy subject, it was a sarcastic response to House Bill 3728, “South Carolina Transparency and Integrity in Education Act.”

 Six state Republicans proposed the bill to ban critical race theory, a way of thinking about America’s history through the lens of racism.
-CRT has become a major focus by some conservatives nationwide, although there’s little evidence that the academic framework — CRT is not a standard, teachable class program — is officially being taught in public schools.
-CRT dates back to 1970s’ law practices and aims to address injustice in how the legal system has historically treated people of color, as explained by Middle Tennessee State University.
+CRT has become a major focus for some conservatives nationwide, although there’s little evidence that the academic framework is officially being taught in public schools.
+CRT dates back to 1970s law practices and aims to address injustice in how the legal system has historically treated people of color, as explained by Middle Tennessee State University.

 State Rep. Raye Felder is the sponsor.